CNES/Pandora/CONTRIBUTING.md

 * The usage of the `print()` function is forbidden: use the `logging` python standard module instead.
 * Each new functionality shall have a corresponding test in its module's test file.
 This test shall, if possible, check the function's outputs and the corresponding degraded cases.
 * All functions shall be documented (object, parameters, return values).
 * Factorize the code as much as possible.
-The command line tools shall only include the main workflow and rely on the cars python modules.
+The command line tools shall only include the main workflow and rely on the pandora python modules.
 * If major modifications of the user interface or of the tool's behaviour are done, update the user documentation (and the notebooks if necessary).
 * Do not add new dependencies unless it is absolutely necessary, and only if it has a permissive license.
 * Use the type hints provided by the `typing` python module.